Henry Boernstein: Europe

-His family fled from Hamburg, his native city, to Lemberg (then in Austrian Galizia, now L'viv in Ukraine) in 1813, due to fighting between allied and French forces.
+His family fled from his native city of Hamburg to Lemberg in Galicia in the Austrian Empire (now Lviv in Ukraine) in 1813, due to fighting between allied and French forces.
 He studied half-heartedly at the University of Lemberg and then read medical literature in Vienna.
 He acquired a special hostility to the Roman Catholic Church due to being required to attend Catholic catechism despite being a Protestant.

-After leaving the university, Boerrnstein joined an Austrian army regiment stationed in Olmütz, Moravia, for five years, before resigning his commission as a cadet and going to Vienna.
+After leaving the university, Boernstein joined an Austrian army regiment stationed in Olomouc, Moravia, for five years, before resigning his commission as a cadet and going to Vienna.
 There he became involved in journalism and theater.

 He married the Hungarian actress Marie Steltzer (age 15 years) on November 13, 1829.
 After a period in Vienna, Boernstein went on tour as an actor to cities in the Austrian Empire such as Budapest, Lubjana, Agram [Zagreb], Trieste and Venice, and he served as supervisor of the municipal theaters in St. Pölten and Linz.
 He became both a successful theatrical entrepreneur and a popular actor.
 In 1841, he and his wife toured the principal cities of Germany with great success.

 His radical political views enticed him to Paris, and in 1842 he took a German opera company there, which failed to flourish.
 He was a friend of Franz Liszt, Alexandre Dumas and Giacomo Meyerbeer.
 He managed an Italian opera company in Paris before starting a "translation factory" modifying French drama for performance in German.

 In 1844 and 1845 he published the radical journal Vorwärts!
 Pariser Signale aus Kunst, Wissenschaft, Musik und geselligem Leben ["Advance!
 Paris Signals from Art, Science, Music and Social Life"], later Vorwärts!
 Pariser Deutsche Zeitschrift ["Advance!
 Paris German Journal"].
 It became the chief mouthpiece of Karl Marx and other Paris radicals of the time, including Friedrich Engels, Karl Ludwig Bernays, Arnold Ruge, and Heinrich Heine.
 French authorities shut Vorwärts! down early in 1845, expelling or imprisoning most of those associated with the journal.

 Boernstein remained in Paris, recording political events in France for newspapers that could not afford a reporter there.
 He was assisted by his perennial co-worker Karl Ludwig Bernays.
 Boernstein wrote articles for Horace Greeley's New-York Tribune (translated into English by Charles Anderson Dana and Bayard Taylor) as well as for German journals in America such as the Deutsche Schnellpost of New York.
 At the time of the February 1848 revolution in Paris, he became president of the Société des Democrats Allemands, helping to organize a military unit under Georg Herwegh to aid the revolt in Baden.
 He withdrew from the revolutionary movement when socialists insisted on a right to labor.
 Throughout the 1848 Revolution in Paris he collected pamphlets and newspapers on the streets every day.
 He gave this collection to the St. Louis Mercantile Library in 1853, where it remains today.
 He departed France in January, 1849, after Louis Napoléon was inaugurated as President of the Second Republic.